MadhuShetty1499/1.Multi_Tier_Web_App_Local_Setup/README.md

   2. cd into the repository.
   3. cd into vagrant/Automated_provisioning
   4. Bring up vm’s - $ vagrant up
+  5. VALIDATION
+      - Login to web01 vm - $ vagrant ssh web01
-  5. VALIDATION - Get the IP address - $ ip addr show
+      - Get the IP address - $ ip addr show
   6. copy the ip address and paste it in browser
   7. Login as admin_vp (username and password both) check the services
 -----------------------------------------------